SmithsonianWorkshops/SMSC_2023_Conservation_Genomics/day-3-Assembly_QC_&_Repeat_Annotation/QC_&_Repeat_annotation.md

 ```

 ##### Output files:
-- Database folder with the structure to populate and run repeatmodeler program.
+- several files with a specific structure to be populate and used by repeatmodeler command.

 The second step is two actually run RepeatModeler.
 Again this can take several days depending on the genome size.